 As solvents dissolve into the bitumen component of the asphalt, this type of stain may not be successfully removed.

-- If grease or oil is present, absorb as much as possible using paper towel, clean washed sand or kitty litter.
+- If grease or oil is present, absorb as much as possible using a paper towel, clean sand or kitty litter.

 - Treat the stain by very lightly scrubbing a solvent-free degreaser into the stain with a brush (follow the instructions on the bottle).
 See note regarding solvents in the previous text.
 Or,